Shrubberer/grpc-delay-chain/README.md

 # gRPC Delay + Forward Service

 A minimal Python gRPC service for chained request testing, latency simulation, and multi-hop behavior modeling in OpenShift.
+But why not use a ready made tool like grpcbin?
+...well the images I tried out did not have a delay option - so in this particular case re-inventing the wheel was faster.

-It exposes a `HelloService` with a single `SayHello` method that can:
+So this basic grpc server exposes a `HelloService` with a single `SayHello` method that can:
 - Respond immediately
 - Add an artificial delay
 - Forward the request to another gRPC service and return the downstream response

 This makes it ideal for testing chained service topologies like `A → B → C`.
 Upon receiving a `SayHello` request, the service:

 1. Optionally delays its response (`DELAY_MS`)